jimboreilly/intro-property-tests/README.md

 ### Onto Properties

 Addition and Multiplication make great examples for property-based testing because the properties that define their unique behavior have simple proofs that you have likely seen before.
-Well start by defining and testing the properties that they share in common: the Associative and Commutative properties.
+We can start by defining and testing the properties that they share in common: the Associative and Commutative properties.

 FsCheck is a .NET testing utility that will allow us to define the property of a function as a specification and then use a large number of randomly generated test cases to try and prove that property false.
 The specifications written for FsCheck tests will clearly define the unique expected behavior of `Add` and `Multiply` in better detail than input/output pairs by being examples of the concrete laws that apply over all cases (or cases within optional specified constraints, such as a function `Division` being undefined for 0).
 Starting first with the Commutative property of addition, we'll define a function that returns a `bool` and implements the property.